UMAprotocol/UMIPs/UMIPs/umip-newcontract.md

 # Motivation

 Up until now, other synthetic token designs have required the smart contract to know the value of the collateral at all times, as reported by an on-chain price feed.
-This is a problem because it is costly to maintain from a gas and DevOps perspective and leaves contracts open to price-feed manipulation attacks.
+This is a problem because on-chain oracles are costly to maintain from a gas and DevOps perspective and leaves contracts open to price-feed manipulation attacks.
 “Priceless” synthetic tokens differ because they do not require an on-chain price feed to indicate whether the contract is properly collateralized.
 Instead, they have a liquidation mechanism that allows anyone to liquidate an undercollateralized position.
 They can do so by providing rewards to counterparties or third parties for identifying improperly collateralized positions.
 To confirm that these positions are improperly collateralized, these contracts may rely on a “Data Verification Mechanism” (DVM).
 This makes the proposed design more decentralized and resilient against manipulation.

 This is the first “priceless” financial contract template to be registered with the DVM.

 # Technical Specification

 “Priceless” synthetic tokens are synthetic tokens that are securely collateralized without an on-chain price feed.
 These tokens are designed with mechanisms to incentivize token sponsors (those who create synthetic tokens) to properly collateralize their positions.
 These mechanisms include a liquidation and dispute process that allows token holders to be rewarded for identifying improperly collateralized token sponsor positions.
 The dispute process relies on an oracle, the UMA DVM, to settle disputes regarding liquidations.

 A deployment of a priceless synthetic token is defined by the following parameters.
 The contract template that is registered with the UMA DVM will hardcode or restrict some of these parameters, as indicated below.
 All other parameters can be customized in individual deployments of the contract.

-- expirationTimestamp: These are discretized to monthly expires on the 1st day of each month at 12:00:00 UTC.
-The maximum timestamp is June 30, 2021.
+- expirationTimestamp: These are discretized to monthly expires on the 1st day of each month at 12:00:01 UTC.
+The max timestamp is June 30, 2021.
-- collateralAddress: DAI.
-To register USDC in the future, a new factory contract that has the USDC address in the collateral address line would need to be deployed.
-To stop supporting DAI the future, this factory and any other factory with DAI as the collateralAddress would have to be de-registered.
+- collateralAddress: DAI (0x6b175474e89094c44da98b954eedeac495271d0f).
+To register additional collateral currencies (e.g. USDC), a new factory contract that has the USDC address in the collateralAddress line would need to be registered and approved by $UMA-holders.
+To stop supporting DAI, this factory and any other factory with DAI as the collateralAddress would have to be de-registered by $UMA-holder vote.
 - priceFeedIdentifier
 - syntheticName
 - syntheticSymbol